turingschool/front-end-curriculum/lessons/module-1/selenium-testing.md

 ### Test File(s)
 Let's create a sample test file that will both help us see our Selenium in action, as well as walk us through some of the config requirements.

+1. Add a file to your linked list project called `multiple_browser_test.js`
+2. Copy/paste the code from below into the file
+3. Now head over to your terminal and run `node multiple_browser_test.js`
+4. What do you observe?
+5. Let's discuss the code in the file

 ```javascript